 What many people don’t realize is that there are many steps to take on the surrogacy timeline before you can even start trying to become pregnant.
 So how long does surrogacy take, really?

 A woman who wishes to become a surrogate mother fills out a super long, in-depth surrogate application; gets checked out physically and mentally; and has her background checked to make sure she isn’t really the missing Anastasia.
-Then she waits to hear back from the agency for the green light.
+After the surrogate history is taken, she waits to hear back from the agency for the green light.

 Once this stage of the process is complete–and it can take months to get matched–she steps into the legal process.
 A legal contract for both parties to review is provided by the IP’s lawyer and reviewed with the surrogate by her lawyer.
 Luckily, SAI works with specially trained fertility-law specialists who know what they are doing and have been doing it for decades.
 However, the law is the law.
 There are mountains of paperwork which are a necessary evil (and a good sleeping aid) to get through.